evildmp/diataxis-documentation-framework/explanation.rst

    :align: right
    :width: 379

-Think about a work that discusses food and cooking in the context of history, science and technology.
+Think about a work that discusses food and cooking in the context of history, science, and technology.
 It's *about* cooking and the kitchen.

 It doesn't teach, it's not a collection of recipes, and it doesn't just describe.